modernweb-dev/web/docs/learn/test-runner/using-typescript.md

 ## Add the test code

-In this example, we will use the same test from one of the beginner sections, and convert it to Typescript.
+In this example, we will use the same test from one of the [Getting Started Guide](./getting-started.md), and convert it to Typescript.

 Add the `src/sum.ts` file: